 That is most probably you, since statistics indicate that over 40% of websites are designed and built using this content management system.

+WooCommerce requires you to have your own hosting package, but don’t worry this isn’t as scary as it sounds and Foundry Digital can offer advice on it.
 The good thing about WooCommerce being self hosted is that you will have full ownership of all the information on the site and full control over products and users databases.

 At Foundry Digital, we are great advocates of WooCommerce, as website developers we find it easy to integrate themes and configure bespoke designs, so your website can look as per your brief and follow your brand guidelines.